daronphang/programming-resources/design-patterns/OOP/behavioral/behavioral.md

 - A Strategy object encapsulates an algorithm
 - A State object encapsulates a state-dependent behavior
 - A Mediator object encapsulates the protocol between objects
-- An Iterator object encapsulates the way you acess and traverse the components of an aggregate object
+- An Iterator object encapsulates the way you access and traverse the components of an aggregate object

 Most patterns have two kinds of objects: the new object that encapsulate the aspect, and the existing object that use the new ones.
 Functionality of new objects would be an integral part of the existing objects.